What Is an Entry Condition Report? Guide for Australian Rentals

 - Consistency — a complete, thorough entry report carries more weight than a partial one

 - Fair wear and tear — tribunals distinguish between damage caused by the tenant and normal deterioration from use.
-Carpet wear in a hallway after a 5-year tenancy is fair wear and tear; a large bleach stain is not
+Carpet wear in a hallway after a five-year tenancy is fair wear and tear; a large bleach stain is not.

 - The condition report itself — if the entry report is missing, vague, or unsigned by the tenant, the landlord's position is significantly weaker